RichardSichengZhao/macpan-workshop/companion-materials_mli.md

 |:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | **User Feedback**<br>Our modelling concepts are hypotheses that I would like feedback on.
 What concepts seem helpful/useful and what concepts seem harmful/useless? |

-MLi: Do we have a good way to get feedbacks and not via email to SW?
+==MLi: Do we have a good way to get feedbacks and not via email to SW?==

 Ideally these concepts would lead to a perfectly intuitive tool.
 In